JoyofCodingLife/Team-Project-1/README.md

 **So that** my interest keeps growing and I can feel more connected with Marvel Universe.

 ## Roadmap
-Our starting point - Wireframe of the website
+Our starting point - This is the initial wireframe of the website from Day 1.
 ![Webpage Draft](./assets/images/websiteWireframe.png)

-The Flow Diagram for the website
+This is the User-Flow Diagram for the website.
 ![Webpage Preview](./assets/images/websiteFlowDiagram.png)

 ## Webpage Preview